pingcap/tidb-operator/en/deploy-on-aws-eks.md

 This section describes how to deploy EKS, TiDB operator, TiDB cluster and monitor.

-### Deploy EKS and TiDB Operator
+### Deploy EKS, TiDB Operator, and TiDB cluster node pool

-Use the following commands to deploy EKS and TiDB Operator.
+Use the following commands to deploy EKS, TiDB Operator, and the TiDB cluster node pool.

 Get the code from Github: